 12 tips to save on car insurance

-Many of these suggestions take some time and work, but you'll be repaid with lower yearly premiums, perhaps for years to come.
+Here are 12 ways to lower your auto insurance costs.
+Many of these suggestions take some time and work, but you'll be repaid with lower annual premiums, perhaps for years to come.

 1. Obtain multiple quotes

-As a rule, large insurance carriers offer online tools that provide estimates of how much you can expect to pay, depending on the coverage limits you've selected.
+Large insurance carriers offer online tools that provide estimates of how much you can expect to pay, depending on the coverage limits you've selected.
 Keep in mind that these tools are only estimates, and may not paint a precise picture of what you’ll actually pay in the end.

 The second option is to use an online insurance marketplace or comparison site that allows you to gather information on multiple policies at once.

 The wording varies by insurance provider, but bundling discounts are often referred to as multi-policy, multi-product or multi-line discounts.

-4. Increase your deductible
+3. Increase your deductible

 Your car insurance deductible is the amount you pay out of pocket before the insurance company covers the remaining cost of a claim.